Table of Contents

 - LAN router or 4G router

-- PoE Switch
+- PoE switch

 - Climkit Gateway

-- Wi-Fi access points (minimum 2)
+- Wi-Fi access points (minimum of 2)

 - Wi-Fi access point controller